fbpx

 It’s because our brains crave simplification.

 Research shows that the average consumer is exposed to approximately 74GB of information each day.
-Brands and names have become a mental shorthand that simplifies this daily media blitz.
+Brands and names have become mental shorthand to simplify this daily media blitz.

 There’s no point in coming up with a name that makes you sound like everyone else and then spend a large proportion of your marketing budget trying to convince consumers you’re different.

-Naming is not for the faint hearted, It takes courage, objectivity, both commercially and emotionally.
+Business naming is not for the faint-hearted, It takes courage, and objectivity, both commercially and emotionally.

-Seeing the potential isn’t always easy.
-So when you’re comparing names against the competition, remember that you’re comparing a new proposed name with an existing brand name.
+With business naming, seeing the potential isn’t always easy.
+So when comparing names against the competition, remember that you’re comparing a new proposed name with an existing brand name.
 It’s a little bit like looking at a baby in a crib and saying, “There’s no way he’ll be the next Richie McCaw.”
 (Not with that attitude he won’t).

-Here are some old and new brand names that without some courage would have never seen the light of day and the comments that were levelled at them at their time of “conception”.
+Here are some old and new brand names that without some courage would have never seen the light of day and the comments that were leveled at them at their time of “conception”.

 Apple